InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/README.md

 IAB Europe is the leading European-level industry association for the digital advertising ecosystem.
 Its mission is to promote the development of this innovative sector and ensure its sustainability by shaping the regulatory environment, demonstrating the value digital advertising brings to Europe’s economy, to consumers and to the market, and developing and facilitating the uptake of harmonised business practices that take account of changing user expectations and enable digital brand advertising to scale in Europe.

 Learn more about IAB Europe here: [iabeurope.eu](https://www.iabeurope.eu/)

 #### Contributors and Technical Governance

 IAB Tech Lab's GDPR Technical Working Group members provide contributions to this repository.
 Participants in the GDPR Technical Working group must be members of IAB Tech Lab.
 Technical Governance for the project is provided by the IAB Tech Lab GDPR Commit Group.

+#### Feedback

+ - Technical feedback to transparencyframework@iabtechlab.com
+ - General feedback to feedback@advertisingconsent.eu

 ### License <a name="license"></a>